DCN-FAU-AvH/RL-Switching-Multilevel/README.md

-Code that produces the images from the post [insert link here]
+Code that produces the images from the post [insert link here].
+Contains ipython notebooks that solve linear control problems with additional structure demands on the control using Reinforcement Learning.